rdbreak/ipasetup7/README.md

 3. Once downloaded, unzip the file and move it to the directory you created earlier, `~/bin` in the above example.
 3. Open CMD prompt as Administrator and cd to the `~/bin/ipasetup7` directory then run `vagrant up` to deploy the environment

-_Now the deployment is up and running!_
+_Now the deployment should be up and running!_

 **Also, don't be spooked by any scary red font during the setup process.
 There are known issues that won't have a negative affect on the environment.**